Author:

 In the Vidzeme region (initiated by FAAS “Krimulda”), interested individuals have been identified who wish to learn the skills of weaving band-patterned blankets in the coming years, gradually involving other FAAS and weaving masters in the training process.

 The best way to periodically showcase the work of artisans and engage the public is through exhibitions.
-These exhibitions attracted a wide audience from both Latvia and abroad, and undoubtedly offered respect and admiration for the achievements of our masters.
-Often after the exhibitions, participants expressed interest in joining the FAAS to learn weaving skills and gain knowledge about folk art, as well as those wanting to purchase the unique blankets for themselves.
-Thanks to the published band-patterned blanket weaving techniques in local press publications, weavers were able to access information and experiment with the process themselves.
-In 1993, the FAAS "Krimulda" collective received high recognition at the XXI Nationwide Latvian Song and XI Dance Festival's folk applied arts exhibition, thanks to their vibrant band-patterned blankets, earning them the brother Ernests and Arvids Brastins Memorial Medal.
+These exhibitions have attracted a wide audience from both Latvia and abroad, and undoubtedly garnered respect and admiration for the achievements of our masters.
+Often after the exhibitions, participants expressed interest in joining the FAAS to learn weaving skills and gain knowledge about folk art, as well as wanting to purchase the unique blankets for themselves.
+Thanks to the publishing of band-patterned blanket weaving techniques in local press publications, weavers were able to access information and experiment with the process themselves.
+In 1993, the FAAS “Krimulda” association received high recognition at the XXI Nationwide Latvian Song and XI Dance Festival’s folk applied arts exhibition, thanks to their vibrant band-patterned blankets, earning them the brothers Ernests and Arvīds Brastiņš Memorial Medal.

 For the planned development of band-patterned blanket weaving skills over the next five years, see the appendices.